prashantj93/SampleHousingRentalApp/Readme.txt

 3) Rating can also be included on the basis of area.

  === Known Bugs ===
-1) No notification to user once it picks the location from map while posting his advertisement.
-2)It takes time to post, progress view is missing.
+1) It takes time to post, progress view is missing.